 The program is uncluttered, making it suitable for hobbyists, and beginners.
 Nevertheless, users have a rich feature set at their disposal.
 It has a familiar interface, powerful drafting and design tools, native DWG compatibility, and an open API.
 And it’s totally free to use and share.
 In addition, this free AutoCAD alternative can be extended by various plugins.

 If you want to drill down deeper, there’s the commercial version “nanoCAD Plus” for $180.
 Much more reasonable than paying $1500 after your free AutoCAD version has expired…

-License: The text of "AutoCAD Free Download – Is There a Free Version?" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "AutoCAD Free Download – Is There a Free Full Version?" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP

 You are subscribed to updates from All3DP

 You can’t subscribe to updates from All3DP.
 Learn more…